SpirosMakris/codecrafters-redis-zig/docs/devlog.typ

 - You can also ignore handling multiple clients and handling multiple PING commands in the stage, we'll get to that in later stages.

 - The exact bytes your program will receive won't just be PING, you'll receive something like this:`*1\r\n$4\r\nPING\r\n`, which is  the Redis protocol encoding of the PING command.
 We'll learn more about this in later stages.

+=== Respond to multiple PINGs

+==== Task
+In this stage, we'll respond to multiple `PING` commands sent by the same connection.

+A Redis server starts to listen for the next command as soon as it's done responding to the previous one.
+This allows Redis clients to send multiple commands using the same connection.

+==== Tests

+The tester will execute your program like so:
+``sh
+./spawn_redis_server.sh
+``

+It'll then send 2 PING commands using the same connection:
+``sh
+echo -e "PING\n\PING" | redis-cli
+``

+The test will expect to receive 2 `+PONG\r\n` responses.

+We'll need to run a loop that reads inputs from a connection and sends a response back.

+==== Notes

+- Just like the previous stage, we can hardcode `+PONG\r\n` as the response of this stage.
+We'll get to parsing input in later stages.

+- The 2 PING commands will be sent using the same connection.
+We'll get to handling multiple connections in later stages.